20.32 Revision

 • It was a pleasure to see how much the paper has developed with the constructive feedback of the review team.

-• We are excited about the possibility of publishing it at Journal XXX.
+• We are excited about the possibility of publishing it in Journal XXX.

 Recommendations